Ankle Pain – 12 Common Causes & Home Treatment

 Arnica is the recommended herb for sprained ankles.

-• Organic Silica
+• Organic silica

 Silica is well known for its positive action on joint mobility.